immauss/tak-utils/kube/README.md

 Then kubernets on Docker Desktop
 Moving to AWS EKS

+The current build has not been tested with docker-compose as the primary focus has been on k8s.
+It should work, but will require some tweaks to the docker-compose.yaml.

 # Concepts
 You need only edit the docker-compose.yaml or deployment.yaml and set the the following:
 - STATE="NSS"